 Do you want to trade Japanese candlestick patterns?
 Read on to learn more about one of the most powerful — the engulfing candle.

 The engulfing candle is a trend reversal indicator.
 Engulfing candles come in two types: the bearish engulfing pattern and the bullish engulfing pattern.
-This article will cover identifying and trading these formations on the forex.
+This article will cover identifying and trading these formations on the forex market.

 What is the Engulfing Candle Pattern?

 The engulfing candlestick pattern is a chart pattern that signals a possible market reversal.
 It is a two-candle pattern that may occur in either an uptrend or downtrend on any FX pair and time frame.
 Engulfing patterns come in two types: bullish and bearish.

 Forex traders use the engulfing candlestick pattern to trade market reversals.
 It may be viewed as being a precursor to the end of an uptrend or downtrend.
 In this way, an engulfing candle can be a bearish or bullish pattern.